cityofasheville/coa-converse/README.md

 # COA CONVERSE App

-A conversations app for employees and supervisors to set goals and evaluate progress.
+A check-in app for employees and supervisors to set goals and evaluate progress.

 ## License